rust-lang/rfcs/text/0000-if-not-let.md

 };
 ```

-is equivalent to this much simpler if-not-let expression:
+is equivalent to this much simpler if-not-let statement:

 ```rust
 if !let Some(ref subpage_layer_info) = layer_properties.subpage_layer_info {